mcgnly/DeveloperDocumentation/temp/FA.md

-<h1 fullpage>Building your First relayr Android App - A Step by Step Tutorial</h1>
+# Building your First relayr Android App - A Step by Step Tutorial

 We cannot all be Android Developers.
 What if we told you that you don't really have to be an Android developer in order to start building apps for relayr?

 Have a look at this easy to use step by step thermometer app which will walk you through building your first Android relayr app.
-We've broken it down into 9 steps, including setting up Android Studio so you too would get an idea of what app development is all about.
+We've broken it down into 8 steps, including setting up Android Studio so you too would get an idea of what app development is all about.

 Ready to get started?
 Let's Go!